 The Anatomy of a Contemporary Casual Style Look

 - A dress shirt and tie can be difficult to pair with denim.
-These work because of their simplicity.
+This works because of their simplicity.
 And the solid, darker color of the silk tie tones with the jacket.
-The fabrics also appear matte, with very little sheen.
-So they compliment the fabrics of the jacket and sweater.
+The fabrics also appear matte, with a very little sheen.
+So they complement the fabrics of the jacket and sweater.

 - Honestly, in my opinion, if the top half were even slightly more formal, these jeans probably wouldn’t work.
 But the jacket’s softer construction, the more relaxed feel of the sweater and the use of only solid colors above creates the space to use jeans that have some character.
 What’s important here is the slimmer fit.
 It creates a silhouette on the bottom that matches the tailored look up top.
 The small cuff adds some visual interest and keeps the jeans the right length, with just a bit of stacking.
 If you’d like to learn more about selvedge denim, you can check out our Beginner’s Guide here.